 Authors/works I think you ought to be reading instead of me: Mere Christianity, Perelandra, and The Great Divorce by C.S.
 Lewis, "A Piece of Chalk" and The Napoleon of Notting Hill by G.K.
-Chesterton; Men at Arms, Reaper Man, and the Bromeliad Trilogy by Terry Pratchett; Tale of Two Cities, David Copperfield, and The Pickwick Papers by Charles Dickens; Treasure Island and Kidnapped by Robert Louis Stevenson; The Murder of Roger Ackroyd, Crooked House, and And Then There Were None by Agatha Christie; The Thief, The Queen of Attolia, and The King of Attolia by Megan Whalen Turner; The Hound of the Baskervilles by Arthur Conan Doyle; A Princess of Mars by Edgar Rice Burroughs; Sabriel by Garth Nix; Tom Sawyer, Huckleberry Finn, and the travel essays of Mark Twain; the Iliad and the Odyssey by Homer--go with Robert Fitzgerald's translation; The Faerie Queene by Edmund Spenser; Short Stories by Guy de Maupassant.
+Chesterton; Men at Arms, Reaper Man, and the Bromeliad Trilogy by Terry Pratchett; Tale of Two Cities, David Copperfield, and The Pickwick Papers by Charles Dickens; Treasure Island and Kidnapped by Robert Louis Stevenson; The Murder of Roger Ackroyd, Crooked House, and And Then There Were None by Agatha Christie; The Thief, The Queen of Attolia, and The King of Attolia by Megan Whalen Turner; The Hound of the Baskervilles by Arthur Conan Doyle; A Princess of Mars by Edgar Rice Burroughs; Sabriel by Garth Nix; Tom Sawyer, Huckleberry Finn, and the travel essays of Mark Twain; Robert Fitzgerald's translation of The Odyssey; The Faerie Queene by Edmund Spenser; Short Stories by Guy de Maupassant.
 I shall stop myself there, and I hope you all appreciate what a sacrifice that is...

 Tales from the Chopping Block: A halfway house for the orphaned/discarded scenes, alternate takes, and so forth which are the inevitable consequence of writing stories.
 You know when you're making a pie, and you trim off the dough to fit the dish, and then you stare at it like, this is perfectly good dough, I know I don't need it but I don't feel like I should throw it away--this is that.
 No rhyme or reason, just tidbits you might find interesting if you like the stories they contributed to making.